 In addition, flooding can occur from human activities including:

-• Dam break and extreme operation flooding associated with dam failure, either actual failure or high discharge release when in danger of over topping.
+- Dam break and extreme operation flooding associated with dam failure, either actual failure or high discharge release when in danger of over topping. - Drainage flooding due to failure or inadequacies of the sewerage system.